 Each year, on the Sunday after Anzac Day, the College honours its founders with a Founders’ Day service.

-In 2022, the College is also celebrating the 40th anniversary of co-education at St Mark’s, including with online profiles of 40 of the many remarkable St Mark’s women.
+In 2022, the College celebrated the 40th anniversary of co-education at St Mark’s, including with online profiles of many remarkable St Mark’s women.
 Details are here.

 Centenary fundraising campaign

-As well as meeting other important College needs, St Mark’s is committed to working to support all students who need it through a major expansion of scholarships and other financial support for students.
+As well as meeting other important College needs, St Mark’s is committed to working to support all students who need it, and to promote excellence and diversity, through a major expansion of scholarships and other financial support for students.

 This will be a centrepiece of a Centenary fundraising campaign.